Relintai/pandemonium_engine_docs/tutorials/2d/2d_movement.md

 We can prevent that if we *normalize* the velocity, which means we set its *length* to `1`, and multiply by the desired speed.

+Tip:
-.. tip:: If you've never used vector math before, or need a refresher,
+ If you've never used vector math before, or need a refresher,
          you can see an explanation of vector usage in Godot at `doc_vector_math`.

 Note: